Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Buninyong, placing the area among the bottom 25% of areas assessed nationally

 Buninyong has recorded approximately 20 residential properties granted approval annually over the past five financial years, totalling 104 homes.
-As of FY-26, 7 approvals have been recorded.
-The population has fallen during this period, yet housing supply has remained adequate relative to demand, resulting in a well-balanced market with good buyer choice.
-New dwellings are developed at an average expected construction cost value of $446,000, indicating a focus on the premium segment with upmarket properties.
+As of FY-26, seven approvals have been recorded.
+Despite a fall in population during this period, housing supply has remained adequate relative to demand, creating a balanced market with good buyer choice.
+The average expected construction cost for new dwellings is $446,000, indicating a focus on the premium segment with upmarket properties.

 Frequently Asked Questions - Development